-Texas church to weigh what happens to its house of worship
+Texas church community begins to heal with first funerals and Sunday service

 The gunman's troubled history

-The gunman, Devin Kelley had a troubled past and was prone to domestic violence and animal cruelty, according to public records and those who knew him.
+The gunman, Devin Kelley, had a troubled past and was prone to domestic violence and animal cruelty, according to public records and those who knew him.

 As an airman in New Mexico, he was convicted in military court in 2012 of assaulting his then-wife and stepson.
 While awaiting that military trial, he escaped from a New Mexico mental health facility where he had been confined.